AIA Vitality Age Assessment

 The AIA Vitality Age Assessment is an online assessment based on your risk factors and lifestyle behaviours.
 It takes approximately 20 minutes to complete.

-There are four sections; About You, Physical Activity, Nutrition and Mental Wellbeing.
-You earn 750 AIA Vitality points for each section you complete, and 500 additional points once all sections have been completed.
+There are four sections: About You, Physical Activity, Nutrition and Mental Wellbeing.
+You earn 750 AIA Vitality Points for each section you complete.

 It is important to remember that each section is equally weighted and contributes to determining your AIA Vitality Age.
 Once you have completed each section, you'll discover your AIA Vitality Age, which could be higher, lower or equal to your actual age.
 This may give you an indication of your overall health.
 You'll receive feedback on your results that you may choose to discuss further with your GP.